cullenwatson/community-detection/README.md

 This process was repeated until enough edges had been removed removed to detect the communities.
 In my case, I chose to stop the algorithm after all edges had a centrality of 2.
 This left me with about 500 edges remaining with an initial of about 1250 edges in the datases.
 This gave me a good view of the communities without removing too many edges.<br>

 <h3>Data Sets Test</h3>
 I tested the algorithm on a computer-generated dataset [2] and the Football Conference 2000 Dataset [2].
-In the project repo, you can see both of these datasets in the data folder, named people.graphml and football.graphml respectively.
+In the project repo, you can see both of these datasets in the data folder, named people.graphml and football.graphml respectively.<br>

 <p align="center"><b>COMPUTER-GENERATED DATA</b>
 -original (with and without color)<img src="https://user-images.githubusercontent.com/78247585/162675880-7f046b8d-3fe2-4d7c-9e71-c3174826aff0.png" style="align-conter:center"></p>